JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

 - `'K'` spline order, default is 4.
 - `'S'` spline degree (order-1), default is 3.

-Tension spline
+Smoothing spline
 ------------

-A tension spline can be used to smooth noisy data and attempt to recover the "true" underlying function.
+A smoothing spline can be used to smooth noisy data and attempt to recover the "true" underlying function.

 ### Example